Original air date: October 30, 1989

 - Always with You: The holographic Leah tells Geordi at the end "I'm with you every day, Geordi.
 Every time you look at this engine, you're looking at me.
 Every time you touch it, it's me."

 - Asteroid Thicket: The site of the battle between the Promellians and the Menthars, in which both races annihilated one another.
-Taken Up to Eleven by the fact that said battle occurred more than one thousand years ago.
+Exaggerated by the fact that said battle occurred more than one thousand years ago.

 - Defrosting Ice Queen: Invoked by Geordi.
 The original hologram of Dr. Leah Brahms is extremely cold and impersonal, so Geordi has the computer reprogram Leah's personality based upon her archived personality profiles, and "Leah" becomes much more friendly and personable.

-- Drowning My Sorrows: Geordi spends quite some time at the ship's bar after being friend-zoned by Christy.
+- Drowning My Sorrows: Geordi heads straight to Ten-Forward and spends quite some time there after being friend-zoned by Christy.

 - Exact Time to Failure: As usual when it comes to radiation, the computer tells everyone how long it will be until exposure becomes lethal— because of course radiation affects everyone the same way, and you'll be just fine if you shut it down Just in Time.
-Riker just has the countdown outright disabled as they're flying out of the asteroid field, as it's just become a nuisance by then.
+Riker has the computer disable the countdown as they're flying out of the asteroid field, as it's just become a nuisance by then.

 - A Father to His Men: The Promellian captain comes across as this in his Video Will, praising his crew while taking responsibility for their deaths."I am Galek Sar, Captain of the Promellian cruiser Cleponji.
 I wish anyone who finds this record to know my crew has behaved courageously.
 I want it recorded for all time that I, alone, am responsible for the fate that befell us.
 I have failed as a captain, and as the man responsible for all the souls aboard my ship."